NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 > Your answer here

-4. How is inheritance used in the blink method and why is it important for polymorphism?
+4. How is inheritance used in the blink method, and why is it important for polymorphism?

 > Your answer here